-There was a time in my life when I suddenly realised my thoughts were killing me.
+There was a time in my life when I suddenly realised my thoughts were absolutely ruining my life.

 I went through a brutally stressful time in my life.
 I was living abroad and went through a breakup.
 Was made homeless.
 Staying in a rotten motel with stains all over the walls.
 Had no money.
 Knew next to no one.
 It was hell.

-What made this horrible situation so much worse were all the negative thoughts in my mind.
+What made this horrible situation so much worse was all the negative self talk in my mind.
 I thought things like, “My life is over”, “I’ll never make it back home”, and the recurring thought, “I’m f***ed”.

 When I say that my thoughts were killing me, I’m being dead serious.
 My thoughts were making me ill.
 I was chronically shallow breathing, I had developed severe eczema, and yes, I did think about ending it all, on several occasions.

 It’s well known that negative thoughts can have severe health consequences.
 Obviously they can cause mental health problems like anxiety and depression.
 But they can also cause physical health conditions like brain diseases, digestive issues, cardiovascular problems, and more, according to Marque Medical.

 Personally, I felt the cardiovascular problems the most.
 My shallow breathing made my body ache like hell.
 I did have some problems with my gut, but that was partly because I couldn’t afford to eat anything.

 For a long time I wallowed in self misery.
 Some days I didn’t even bother to get out of bed.
 But one day it hit me that if I didn’t solve my problems, this would be my life.
 And good Lord I did not want that.

 And so I chose to heal myself.

 How I Claimed My Life Back And Changed My Thoughts